-- Pain in your lower back or side
+- Pain in your chest

 - Pain in your mouth or throat that makes it hard to eat or drink

-- Nausea that is not relieved by prescribed medicines
+- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

-- Breast feeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: Women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In men, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm banking.